Business challenge of a Fortune 500 company

 Our client’s solution has recently gone into production, and we are now testing it on a real fleet of 1,000 vehicles.
 Our team is also supporting the platform and consulting on migrating it to the brand-new Angular 8.1.

-The fleet management system we’re developing has already proved instrumental in locating stolen vehicles.
+The fleet management system we’re developing has already proved its accurate vehicle tracking services for locating stolen vehicles.
 In-car sensors can determine when a vehicle has been stolen and send notifications to the system, which tracks the vehicle’s current position and marks it on the map.
 With the help of the system’s theft warning notification feature, one of our end user’s trucks was recently found soon after it was stolen.

 Here are the benefits that businesses get with our client’s solution: